Wheneve he didn’t have a good comeback — which was usually — my friend Joe Nowakowski would feign anger and say, “Your face.”

 If Joe didn’t enjoy being the butt of the joke, why would he have told me the following story?

-One day, Joe was driving up to work during Evel Knievel Days, and a real motorcycle rider pulled up next to him.
+One day, Joe was driving up to work during Evel Knievel Days, and a real motorcycle rider pulled up next to him at a stoplight.

 Now, when Joe rode his motorcycle, which was a street bike, he dressed the part all the way.
 He wore leather pants, a leather coat, leather gloves and a helmet that covered his face.